Dutch East Indies: Fashion

 Within the colony of the Dutch East Indies, fashion played an important role to define ones' status and social class.
-The European colonials wore European fashion straight out of the Netherlands, or even Paris, while the natives wore their traditional clothings that are distinct in every region.
-As the years progressed and the Dutch influence became stronger, many natives began mixing European styles within their traditional clothing.
-High-ranking natives within the colony as well as nobility, would wear European style suits with their batik sarongs for special occasions and even for everyday use.
-More and more native Indonesians began to dress more European.
-This of course came with the idea that those who wore European clothing were more progressive and open towards a European society and the etiquette that came with it.
+The European colonials wore European fashion straight out of the Netherlands, or even Paris, while the natives wore their traditional clothing that is distinct in every region.
+As the years progressed and Dutch influence became stronger, many natives began mixing European styles within their traditional clothing.
+High-ranking natives within the colony, as well as nobility, would wear European-style suits with their batik sarongs for special occasions and even for everyday use.
+Increasingly, native Indonesians began to dress more European.
+This came with the idea that those who wore European clothing were more progressive and open towards a European society and the etiquette that came with it.
 More and more the European influence was gaining precedence within native Indonesians.
 This probably stems from the fact that many natives were treated better if they wore European clothing.
 Their European counterparts acknowledged them, and that in turn was most likely a catalyst for adoption western clothing into traditional Indonesian clothing.

-The fashion influences between colonials and natives was a reciprocal phenomenon.
-Just as the Europeans influences the natives, the natives too influenced the European colonials.
+The fashion influences between colonials and natives were a reciprocal phenomenon.
+Just as the Europeans influenced the natives, the natives too influenced the European colonials.
 For example, the thick European fabrics was considered too hot to wear in tropical climate.
-Thus, the light clothing of thin kebaya fabrics and the comfortable and easy to wear batik sarong are considered quite suitable for everyday clothing in hot and humid climate of the East Indies.
+Thus, the light clothing of thin kebaya fabrics and the comfortable and easy to wear batik sarong were considered quite suitable for everyday clothing in hot and humid climate of the East Indies, though the Dutch typically wore European clothes for more formal occasions.

-Later on in the history of the Dutch East Indies, as a new wave of Europeans were brought into the colony, many adopted the Indonesian styles, many even went so far as to wear traditional Javanese kebaya at home.
+Later on in the history of the Dutch East Indies, as a new wave of Europeans were brought into the colony, many adopted Indonesian styles, and many even went so far as to wear traditional Javanese kebaya at home.
+Kebaya and batik sarong became increasingly popular among the resident Dutch over time, though the Dutch distinguished their own with expensive fabrics and European patterns.
 Batik was also a big influence for the Dutch.
-The technique was so fascinating to them that they took the technique to their colonies in Africa where it was adopted with African patterns.
-For the most part, Europeans in the Dutch East Indies, stuck to traditional European styles of dressing.
-Fashion trends from Paris were still highly regarded and considered the epitome of style.
-Women wore dresses and skirts and men wore pants and shirts.
+The technique was so fascinating to them that they brought it to their colonies in Africa where it was adopted with African patterns.

+Sports

+Football experienced significant growth in the Dutch East Indies starting in the last decade of the 19th century, with the emergence of the first football clubs on Java.
+The existence of city championships was initially documented in the early 1900s, coinciding with the establishment of local and regional football federations.
+However, many of these federations were short-lived, often dissolving shortly after their formation.

+Notably, the Dutch East Indies national football team participated in the 1938 World Cup in France, making them the first Asian country to participate in a FIFA World Cup.
+However, their journey was cut short in the first round, as they suffered a 0–6 defeat against the Hungary national football team at Vélodrome Municipal Stadium, Reims, France.